 Australia's Boral flags further hit to profit on rainfall, higher costs

-May 18 (Reuters) - Australia's top construction materials maker Boral Ltd BLD.AX said on Wednesday it expects an additional A$45 million impact to its annual earnings, mainly due to ongoing rainfall and rising cost pressures.
+May 18 (Reuters) - Australia's top construction materials maker Boral Ltd BLD.AX said on Wednesday that annual profit may come in nearly a third below expectations as "extraordinary" rainfall slowed sales and rising fuel costs trimmed margins.

-The company had projected in March for its annual underlying earnings before interest and tax to be between A$145 million ($101.94 million) and A$155 million.
+The Sydney-listed company already warned in March that heavy rain across Australia's east coast, where most of the population lives, would hurt sales volumes, and flagged pre-tax profit of A$145 million to A$155 million for the year to end-June, from A$140 million the previous year.

+However, in a share-market filing, it said trading since then had been "impacted by continuing exceptional rainfall and inflationary cost pressures" and it now expected "additional adverse impacts" to annual profit of about A$45 million.

 ($1 = 1.4225 Australian dollars)